acrylian/zp_github/README.md

 echo zpGitHub::convertMarkdown(getNewsContent()); //Zenpage news article content
 ```

-If the default text editor TinyMCE is enabled there are conflicts as it already adds html and also encodes special chars.
+If the default text editor TinyMCE is enabled there are conflicts as it already adds HTML and also encodes special chars.
 If you want to use Markdown to format it is recommend to disable the editor.
 Here an example with the content of a Zenpage page:

 ```php
 //First remove all html tags - we allow images though here - and revert htmlspecialchar encoding